Prime Minister Mark Carney Immigration Plan 2025: The Official Guide

 a.
 Temporary Immigration Cap

-Tabloids recommend a temporary immigration cap for temporary residents like foreign workers and foreign students.
+Tabloids recommend a temporary immigration cap for temporary residents, such as foreign workers and international students.
 Already, they are 7.3% of Canada’s residents.
 Carney wants to reverse to 5% by 2028.
-This is not a question of shutting doors but management of flows to manage loads on public institutions and prevent swamping local governments.
+This is not a question of shutting doors, but rather managing flows to manage loads on public institutions and prevent swamping local governments.

-This cap provides short-term, time-limited housing, labor, and infrastructure projects with access in the game without halting massive Canadian international projects and people’s needs.
+This cap provides short-term, time-limited access to housing, labour, and infrastructure projects in the game without halting massive Canadian international projects and addressing people’s needs.

 b.
 Permitting Temporary Residents to Permanent Residence